-In the previous section, it was shown that B' deteriorates the damping coefficient, which results in limiting the stability regions of the droop-controlled inverter system.
+In the previous section we have shown that the B' deteriorates the damping coefficient, limiting the stability regions of the droop-controlled inverter system.
 This transient susceptance normally increases when the coupling between the inverter and PCC becomes stronger (decrease of impedance).
 It has been reported in [8] that additional coupling inductor should be placed to enhance the satbility performance; thus the implementation of additional coupling inductors can be commonly seen.
 However, placement of bulky inductors is not always a desirable solution, so many research works have proposed the concept of virtual impedances, virtual inductances or virtual synchronous generators that mimic the stator windings and rotor dynamics [6], [8]-[10].
-All these methods help to mitigate the system instability, which will be investigated in this section.
+All these methods helps to mitigate the system instability, which will be investigated in this section.